From his 'Birdwatch' eyrie we mingle with the Owls, Cockatoos, Lorikeets and Wattlebirds.

 The son of a successful architect he was expected to excel.

 McIntyre is a child of the Great Depression.
 As an only child he worked in his father's architectural practice from the age of seven and witnessed its interim collapse during those dark years of struggle.
 It forced them to sell their home and rely on his mother's hairdressing business.
-Robert McIntyre specialized in designing hotels including the Prince of Wales Hotel in St Kilda and the Olinda Hotel in the Dandenong Ranges.
+His father Robert McIntyre specialized in designing hotels including the Prince of Wales Hotel in St Kilda and the Olinda Hotel in the Dandenong Ranges.
 The young boy's first job was to fetch sandwiches and he remembers "running out into the sun to make the blueprints."
 As he grew up, he assisted with surveying, drawing and drafting.

 By the post war era when McIntyre entered architecture school the technical skills were fully embedded.